garrethmcdaid/python-toy-encryption/rsa/README.md

 One number is coprime with another if their only common factor is 1.

-So, 4 is coprime with 9 because the only factor they share is one (even though 4 isn't a Prime number).
+So, `4` is coprime with `9` because the only factor they share is `1` (even though `4` isn't a Prime number).

-9 is not coprime with 27, because they share a common factor, 3.
+`9` is **not** coprime with `27`, because they share a common factor, `3`.

-For small numbers, we can figure out the smallest coprime, but for large numbers, we use a helper method in the script.
+For small numbers, we can mentally figure out the smallest coprime, but for large numbers, we use a helper method in the script.
 That's all we need to know.
-The Public Exponent (*e* ) is the smallest coprime of the factor of Primes (*F*).
+The Public Exponent (*e*) is the smallest coprime of the PHI value of the factor of Primes (*PHI(F()*).

 ### The Public Key

 Alice's lock is now complete.
-It is composed of the Public Exponent (*e*) and the factor of Primes (*F*), **not** the PHI value of F. Remember, only Alice should know the value of PHI(F).
+It is composed of the Public Exponent (*e*) and the factor of Primes (*F*), **not** PHI(F)).
+Remember, only Alice should know the value of PHI(F).

 In RSA, Alice's lock is called her Public Key.
 It's a little bit counter-intuitive when we also refer to a Private Key.
-IMHO, a 'Public Lock' is more intuitive, but lets stick with convention, and refer to the "Public Lock" as the Public Key from this point on.
+Perhaps a 'Public Lock' is more intuitive, but let's stick with convention, and refer to the "Public Lock" as the Public Key from this point on.

 ### The Private Key